The 1940 plot against Metaxas

 One of the few episodes of actual significant opposition to the 4th of August State occured in June 1940, when a number of pro-Axis politicians and officers tried to change Metaxas’ foreign policy orientation and align Greece with Nazi Germany.

-The core of the plot was made up of old germanophiles from the time of World War I, and most of them had been, paradoxically, Metaxas supporters.
+The core of the plot was made up of old germanophiles from the time of World War I, and most of them had been, paradoxically, lifelong Metaxas supporters.
 The most powerful of all was the retired officer Theodoros Skylakakis, a close associate of Metaxas from the time of the Leonardopoulos–Gargalidis coup d’état attempt.
-Skylakakis had been the leader of Metaxas’ Freethinkers party and had been a minister during the early months of the 4th of August State, but had been expelled in December 1936 for his involvement in a conspiracy against the regime.
+Skylakakis had been the leader of Metaxas’ Freethinkers party and had been a minister during the first months of the 4th of August State, but had been expelled in December 1936 for his involvement in a early conspiracy against the regime.
 Since then he has been in constant contact with the German embassy, but also under the close surveillance of the Greek secret police leaded by Maniadakis.

 The plan would have no hope of success without military support.
 The main supporter of the plot on the Army was Lieutenant-General Constantine Platys, who joined the initiative because he considered it a big mistake to have Greece opposed to the Axis.

 Talks about aligning Greece with the Axis powers had been a long-standing wish among pro-German officers, but the conspiracy intensified after the start of the Second World War in 1939, when Germany appeared as invincible.
 The plot was secretly funded by Germany, who wanted Greece on her side, through Egon Kontoumas, a Greek-German businessman.
-Kontoumas was a chemical engineer of Nazi leanings who would later be a founding member of the Bundt organization.
+Kontoumas was a chemical engineer of Nazi leanings who would later be a founding member of the collaborationist Bundt organization.
 He acted as liaison between the pro-Axis Greeks and their Nazi patrons in Germany.

 However, the plot was also under close observation of the almighty security guard of the regime, Maniadakis, head of the police and the Asfaleia (the Greek Gestapo).
 Maniadakis informed Metaxas almost daily about the activities and discussions of those involved in the conspiracy, an information he gathered thanks to the wide network of informants he had developed in Athens and across Greece.
 Metaxas took the threat of the pro-Axis germanophile seriously and attentively followed the events, and he reflected his worries on many notes in his personal diary.